ForgingAntiquity/forgingantiquity.github.io/events.md

 ## Workshops, Seminars, and Conferences

-Updates and results of the project have and will be given in papers in various seminar series, including the [Markers of Authenticity seminar series](/https://markersofauthenticity.wordpress.com/seminars/) and conferences.
+Updates and results of the project have and will be given in papers in various seminar series, including the [Markers of Authenticity seminar series](/https://markersofauthenticity.wordpress.com/seminars/).
+The project has also held workshops or symposia in 2017, 2018 and 2019.
-In addition to these, the project will hold workshops or symposia in 2017 and 2018, and a conference on a broader theme in 2019.

 ### Papers
 For past papers, see below